antoineviscardi/planned-memory-lane-assignment/README.md

 ### ADR 5: Segregate data access and controller logic

-Currently, the API controllers contain all backend logic.
-This makes it hard to reason about making maintenance difficult.
+Currently, the API controllers contains all backend logic.
+This makes it hard to reason about and makes maintenance difficult.
 I will extract all data access logic as to establish a clear separation of concern.
-The controllers will only do data validation, network-related work.
+The controllers will only do data validation and network-related work.
 Eventually it would also be responsible for authentication and authorization logic.

+## Demo

 ## Possible improvements